Certain precautions can help prevent toxoplasmosis:

-If you're at risk of toxoplasmosis or its complications, take these steps to protect yourself:
+If you're pregnant or otherwise at risk of toxoplasmosis or its complications, take these steps to protect yourself:

 - Help your cat stay healthy.
 Keep your cat indoors and feed it dry or canned cat food, not raw meat.
 Cats can become infected after eating infected prey or undercooked meat that contains the parasite.

-- Don't adopt stray cats or kittens.
+- Avoid stray cats or kittens.
 Although all stray animals need good homes, it's best to let someone else adopt them.
 Most cats don't show signs of T. gondii infection, and although they can be tested for toxoplasmosis, it may take up to a month to get the results.

 - Have someone else clean your cat's litter box.
-If that's not possible, always wear gloves and a face mask to change the litter and then wash your hands well with soap and hot water.
-Change the litter box every day so that any excreted cysts don't have time to become infectious.
-Disinfect the litter box with scalding water — chemical disinfectants aren't effective against T. gondii — but don't set the box on the kitchen counter or allow your cat on the kitchen counter.
+If that's not possible, wear gloves and a face mask to change the litter.
+Then wash your hands well.
+Change the litter daily so that excreted cysts don't have time to become infectious.

 You Are ...
 The Campaign for Mayo Clinic